 The Prehistoric Park

-The Prehistoric Park is completely outside and is no longer featuring the animatronic dinosaurs from Dinosaurs Alive!
-I usually skip this area in the winter.
+The Prehistoric Park is completely outside – I usually skip this area in the winter.

 The Canadian Wilds is primarily outside but there is an indoor space (with river otters!) as well.
 The animals are a little less adverse to the cold than many of the animals you find on the island.
 It’s a larger area than it looks though, and I would probably recommend giving yourself at least a couple hours to look around.